 - Taohuayuan: 72,400 sq ft

 Totaling more than 4 million square feet, the 11 largest houses in the world can make your wildest dreams come true.
-Whether it’s the biggest houses in America or the huge mansions where prominent political figures reside, there’s certainly no shortage of space.
+Whether it’s the biggest houses in America or the luxury mansions where prominent political figures reside, there’s certainly no shortage of space.

 The only thing in short supply is the ability to get from one side of the house to the other without getting lost or breaking a sweat.
 But thankfully, a member of the staff is likely nearby to help out.